clokep/relapse/docs/setup/installation.md

   caching model, smarter query optimiser
 - allowing the DB to be run on separate hardware

-For information on how to install and use PostgreSQL in Synapse, please see [Using Postgres](../postgres.md)
+For information on how to install and use PostgreSQL in Relapse, please see [Using Postgres](../postgres.md)

 SQLite is only acceptable for testing purposes.
 SQLite should not be used in a production server.
-Synapse will perform poorly when using SQLite, especially when participating in large rooms.
+Relapse will perform poorly when using SQLite, especially when participating in large rooms.

 ### TLS certificates

 The default configuration exposes a single HTTP port on the local
 interface: `http://localhost:8008`.
-It is suitable for local testing, but for any practical use, you will need Synapse's APIs to be served over HTTPS.
+It is suitable for local testing, but for any practical use, you will need Relapse's APIs to be served over HTTPS.

 The recommended way to do so is to set up a reverse proxy on port `8448`.
 You can find documentation on doing so in
 [the reverse proxy documentation](../reverse_proxy.md).

-Alternatively, you can configure Synapse to expose an HTTPS port.
+Alternatively, you can configure Relapse to expose an HTTPS port.
 To do so, you will need to edit `homeserver.yaml`, as follows:

 - First, under the `listeners` option, add the configuration for the